tigerbox-reverse-engineering/tigerbox/wiki/UART-ADB-Root.md

 # UART - Console

 ## Hardware Preparation

 ![](https://github.com/tigerbox-reverse-engineering/tigerbox/raw/master/pics/Backside-UART.jpg)

-Just connect your favorite 3.3V UART Interface to the marked touchpoints on the back.
-Reverse TX/RX and use the grey marked touchpad as GND.
+Just connect your favorite 3.3V UART Interface to the marked test pads on the back.
+Reverse TX/RX and use the grey marked test pad as GND.

 * Voltage: 3.3V
 * Baudrate: 115200 Baud
 * Parity: None
 * Flow control: XON/XOFF

 ## Serial Console - Root / SU

 Feel free here.
 Just type `su` and gain root.
 Done...

 ## FIQ Debugger

 It may be possible to get into the FIQ debugger while booting and sending something in the right moment.

 # ADB

 ## via WiFi

 ### Preparation - UART
 You will need to enable WiFi ADB via UART.
 This pr
 ```